tracycaldwell/thinkcspy/_sources/index.rst

 .. container:: registrationlink

-  `Registration currently closed.
-Join our waiting list to be notified of future classes.</register>`_
+  Registration currently closed.
+  `Sign up on the waiting list for next semester </register>`_

   email `coding101@devetry.com <mailto:coding101@devetry.com>`_ if you have questions